cloudflare/cloudflare-docs/content/ssl/edge-certificates/custom-certificates/troubleshooting.md

 ### Solution

-You'll need modify the certificate so that it supports chromium-supported ciphers	and try again.
+Modify the certificate so that it supports chromium-supported ciphers	and try again.

 ## You have reached your quota for the requested resource.
 (Code: 2005)